Hypertrophy vs. Strength Training: Is One Better Than the Other?

 - Boosted metabolism, making it easier to lose weight

-- Reduced symptoms from many chronic conditions like heart disease, arthritis, back pain, obesity, and more
+- Reduced symptoms from many chronic conditions like heart disease, back irritation, obesity, and more

 Are Hypertrophy and Strength Training Similar?